 Figure 4.
-Si-N phase extracted from phase map
+Si-N phase extracted from the phase map

 Figure 5.
 Si phase extracted from phase map

 Figure 6.
-Au phase extracted from phase map
+Au phase extracted from the phase map

 Figure 7.
-Al phase extracted from phase map
+Al phase extracted from the phase map

 Figure 8.
-Au-Al phase extracted from phase map
+Au-Al phase extracted from the phase map

 The intermixing of aluminum and gold is caused by the junction being exposed to elevated temperatures.
 This is a well-known failure mechanism in integrated circuits as the growth of intermetallic phases causes a volume reduction, leading to voiding at the gold-aluminum interface.
 The intermetallic is also a poor conductor, meaning there is increased electrical resistance in the bond connection.

-By examining the high magnification map of the device structure in Figure 9, the exceptional light element sensitivity of the Octane Ultra detector at low acceleration voltages is even clearer.
+By examining the device structure's high magnification map in Figure 9, the exceptional light element sensitivity of the Octane Ultra detector at low acceleration voltages is even clearer.
 The size of the yellow aluminum metal structures are 1µm (upper) and 750nm (lower) and the nitrogen-rich passivation layers around the structures are clearly resolved.

 Figure 9.
 TEAM™ software showing phase map of integrated circuit